Skip to content

 Step 1: Is Trimming Required or Not?

 Determine whether your samples require trimming.
-If trimming is necessary, we covered this process here..
+Trimming was covered here.
 In this tutorial, you were asked to make a copy of the trimmomatic_exercise/ folder.
 This folder contains a subfolder called trimmomatic_adapters/.
 You will need to specify the path to trimmomatic_adapters/ along with the appropriate FASTA file containing the adapters to trim.
 See your options below:

 home